 There is no clear end of an analysis.
-Any analysis can be rejected simply on the grounds that the process more analysis.
+Any analysis can be rejected simply on the grounds that the problem needs more analysis.
 This is the first reason listed in Box 10.2.
 The second most common reason for rejection of an analysis and for endless debate is the workload.
 Since workloads are always based on the past measurements, their applicability to the current or future environment can always be questioned.
 Actually workload is one of the four areas of discussion that lead a performance presentation into an endless debate.
 These "rat holes" and their relative sizes in terms of time consumed are shown in Figure 10.26.
 Presenting this cartoon at the beginning of a presentation helps to avoid these areas.

+FIGURE 10.26 Four issues in performance presentations that commonly lead to endless discussion.
 Raj Jain, "The Art of Computer Systems Performance Analysis," Wiley, 1991.